-- 5.3 The assessment will determine whether the injury related to the claim is a soft tissue injury or a minor psychological or psychiatric injury caused by the motor accident. - 5.4 Insurers should not require injured persons to undergo diagnostic imaging for the purpose of determining whether the injury related to the claim is a minor injury. - 5.5 A diagnosis for the purpose of a minor injury decision must be based on a clinical assessment by a medical practitioner or other suitably qualified person independent from the insurer. - 5.6 The assessment of whether an injury caused by the accident is a minor injury for the purposes of the Act should be based on the evidence available and include all relevant findings derived from: - (a) a comprehensive accurate history, including pre-accident history and pre-existing conditions - (b) a review of all relevant records available at the assessment - (c) a comprehensive description of the injured person's current symptoms - (d) a careful and thorough physical and/or psychological examination - (e) diagnostic tests available at the assessment.
+- 5.3 The assessment will determine whether the injury related to the claim is a soft tissue injury or a minor psychological or psychiatric injury caused by the motor accident. - 5.4 Insurers should not require injured persons to undergo diagnostic imaging for the purpose of the insurer determining whether the injury related to the claim is a minor injury.
+Diagnostic imaging is not considered necessary to assess minor injury. - 5.5 A diagnosis for the purpose of a minor injury decision must be based on a clinical assessment by a medical practitioner or other suitably qualified person independent from the insurer. - 5.6 The assessment of whether an injury caused by the accident is a minor injury for the purposes of the Act should be based on the evidence available and include all relevant findings derived from: - (a) a comprehensive accurate history, including pre-accident history and pre-existing conditions - (b) a review of all relevant records available at the assessment - (c) a comprehensive description of the injured person's current symptoms - (d) a careful and thorough physical and/or psychological examination - (e) diagnostic tests available at the assessment.
 Imaging findings that are used to support the assessment should correspond with symptoms and findings on examination.